Top Reasons to See a Holistic Nutritionist

 This connection surprises a lot of people.
 They often come in for gut health or energy and end up noticing how much food also affects how they feel emotionally.

 Serotonin, one of the main mood-regulating neurotransmitters, is largely produced in the gut.
-Dopamine production depends on nutrients like iron.
-The stress response uses up nutrients like vitamin C and magnesium more quickly during high-stress periods.
-Blood sugar swings can trigger cortisol responses that feel like anxiety.
-Low omega-3 intake is associated with lower mood in many studies, and low vitamin D is linked with seasonal changes in mood.
+Dopamine depends on nutrients like iron, and the stress response uses up nutrients like vitamin C and magnesium more quickly during high-stress periods.
+Blood sugar swings can also trigger cortisol responses that feel like anxiety.
+Low omega-3 intake has been associated with lower mood in many studies, and low vitamin D is often linked with seasonal shifts in mood.

 The gut–brain axis works both ways.
 What’s happening in the gut can influence brain chemistry, and what’s happening in the brain can also influence the gut.
-Nutrition doesn’t replace therapy or medication when those are needed.
-But it is a real, foundational piece of mental health that a lot of people have never had properly explained to them.
+Nutrition doesn’t replace therapy or medication, but it is a real and foundational part of emotional stability.
+When the physical pieces support you, the mental load often lightens.

 06. You Have a Chronic Condition and Want to Manage It Better